uint128-t/HTMLInfoWallpaper/readme.md

 You will need to find a way to set a webpage as a desktop wallpaper.
 Set `localhost:5000` as your wallpaper URL.

+The background image displayed is to be named `desktop.png` and placed in the project folder.

 Required Python packages: `flask`, `flask-socketio`, `psutil`, `eventlet` or `gevent`